 - Business requirements for the availability of information and information systems will be met.

 - The Director responsible for Security has direct responsibility for maintaining the Policy and providing advice and guidance on its implementation.

 - All managers are directly responsible for implementing the Policy within their business areas, and for adherence by their staff.

 - It is responsibility of each member of staff to adhere to the Policy.

-Our Quality Management Policy is to design and supply products and services which consistently and fully meet our customers’ requirements.
+Our Quality Management System supports the companies scope to Design and supply products and services which consistently and fully meet our customers’ requirements.

 The company is committed to comply with those requirements and continually improve the effectiveness of our quality management.